apache/jackrabbit-oak/oak-doc/src/site/markdown/query/indexing.md

 ![Async Indexing Config](async-index-config.png)

-Different lanes can be configured by adding more rows of _Async Indexer Configs_
+Different lanes can be configured by adding more rows of _Async Indexer Configs_.
+Prior to 1.6 the indexers were created programatically while constructing Oak.

 #### <a name="async-index-mbean"></a> Async Indexing MBean